Get MTD for Income Tax ready

 New claim requirements

-New mandatory requirement from 8 August 2023: As confirmed by the Institute of Chartered Accountants in England and Wales (ICAEW), all companies must complete an Additional Information Form (AIF) before claiming research and development tax relief.
+From 8 August 2023, all companies must complete an Additional Information Form (AIF) before claiming R&D tax relief.

-- Detailed financial information about your R&D spend
+• detailed financial breakdowns of your R&D spend

 Making R&D tax credits work for your business

-Use accounting software to keep your research and development expenses organised and ready for your claim.
-With clear financial records, you and your accountant can apply for the relief you are entitled to and turn your innovation into a financial asset for your business.
+Use accounting software to keep R&D expenses organised and ready for your claim.
+Get one month free and see how Xero helps you track qualifying costs, categorise R&D spend and generate reports for HMRC submissions.
+With clear financial records, you and your accountant can claim the relief you're entitled to and turn innovation into a financial asset.

 FAQs on research and development tax credits